 1876 - Lower town HOUSES and "fat" hogs CARRIED AWAY

-May 11, 1876 --Lower town submerged, houses carried away.
-This is from an unknown newspaper.
-(Not from the Argus, which was founded in 1882).
+May 11, 1876 Nebraska State Journal --Lower town submerged, houses carried away.

 From the August 26, 1876 Nebraska State Journal, a railroad bridge falls victim to the flood waters.
 The streets of Table Rock are covered by three feet of water with a current so swift no man could stand in it.
 Obviously they considered Table Rock to be the Railroad Addition of Table Rock near the depot.